chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - This happens when trying to extract line information for error messages
    - Requires bounds checking to prevent exceptions

+5. **Parser Architecture Tradeoffs:**
+   - We need to balance flexibility with consistency
+   - Simple tokenization approach makes it hard to handle significant whitespace/newlines
+   - Excessive special cases make the parser harder to maintain and reason about

+#### Possible Approaches:

+1. **Token Differentiation Strategy:**
+   - Enhance tokenizer to differentiate between whitespace and newlines
+   - This allows the parser to recognize expression boundaries better
+   - Requires minimal special-casing in the parser

+2. **Contextual Parsing:**
+   - Use context information to parse expressions differently in different situations
+   - For pattern matching, recognize the context and adjust parsing rules
+   - More complex but avoids hardcoded special cases

+3. **Enhanced Block Parsing:**
+   - Modify block parsing to handle different types of blocks in a more general way
+   - Use structural information rather than keyword recognition
+   - This approach maintains parser consistency while handling pattern matching

+4. **Operator-Based Solution:**
+   - Treat 'match' as a special operator with unique precedence rules
+   - Define its behavior in terms of general operator handling
+   - This keeps the parser more uniform with fewer special cases

 #### Implementation Plan:

 1. **Token Differentiation:**
    - Add `Token.Newline` class in `Token.scala` to distinguish newlines from other whitespace
-   - Modify `Tokenizer.skipWhitespace()` to generate `Token.Newline` tokens
+   - Modify tokenizer to generate `Token.Newline` tokens with `handleWhitespace()`

 2. **Expression Termination:**
    - Update `LexerV2.parseRest()` to check for `Token.Newline` after blocks
-   - Add condition: `case Right(Token.Newline(_)) if isBlockExpression(expr) => ...`
-   - Terminate expression parsing when this pattern is detected
+   - Add condition to handle expression termination at block boundaries
+   - Use structural patterns rather than keyword checks

+3. **Operator-Based Pattern Matching:**
+   - Implement pattern matching as a specialized operator sequence
+   - Use general operator handling facilities with appropriate precedence rules
+   - This maintains parser uniformity while handling the pattern matching structure

-3. **Error Handling Improvements:**
+4. **Error Handling Improvements:**
    - Add bounds checking in `parseAndCheck.scala` to prevent `StringIndexOutOfBoundsException`
    - Ensure safe substring extraction for error messages

-4. **Testing Strategy:**
+5. **Testing Strategy:**
-   - Fix the core newline handling in V2 parser
+   - Fix the core expression termination in V2 parser
    - Ensure pattern matching tests pass with both parsers
    - Gradually migrate more tests to use `parseAndCheckBoth`

-#### Progress:
+#### Current Status:
-- ✅ Added `Token.Newline` class in `Token.scala`
-- ✅ Modified tokenizer to generate `Token.Newline` tokens
+- Need to implement newline token handling
-- ✅ Updated `LexerV2.parseRest()` to check for newlines after blocks
+- Need to enhance operator-based approach for pattern matching
-- ✅ Fixed bounds checking in error reporting
+- Need to improve error reporting with bounds checking
-- ✅ Verified pattern matching tests pass with V1 parser
+- Pattern matching test runs with V1 parser but fails with V2
-- ⏳ Ensuring all tests pass with both parsers
+- More work needed on general parsing of pattern matching without special cases

 ## Implementation Strategy